Liferay Portal Installation

 use fine-grained User Security, first deploy the portlet without

-security, and once it is working follow the instructions for Single Sign On.
+security, and once it is working follow the instructions for Single Sign On below.

 - You can host ViewsFlash on a database immediately, or you can migrate to a database later.
 To use an existing